oasis-tcs/ubl/README.md

 You must be signed in to GitHub in order to download the results from the "Artifacts" section on the action's build result page.
 If not, you will get a "404 Not Found" error for the build result page.

 Each downloaded result is doubly-zipped: the outer zip for GitHub extraction purposes and the inner zips for posting to Kavi and distribution.
-Moreover, the actual content is copied in the distribution in its own third ZIP file for posting.
-The `archive-only/` subdirectory is not meant for inclusion in the final home in the [OASIS document server](https://docs.oasis-open.org/ubl), only for archive purposes in Kavi.

-At particular milestones (typically when the `main` branch is updated) these files are archived in the [committee Kavi documentation (members only)](https://www.oasis-open.org/apps/org/workgroup/ubl/documents.php) [(Public access)](https://www.oasis-open.org/committees/documents.php?wg_abbrev=ubl&show_descriptions=yes).
+These files are archived by editors and subcommittee chairs, as needed, in the [committee Kavi documentation (members only)](https://www.oasis-open.org/apps/org/workgroup/ubl/documents.php) [(Public access)](https://www.oasis-open.org/committees/documents.php?num_per_wg=1000&wg_abbrev=ubl&sort_field=d1.submission_date&sort_type=DESC) repositories.
+The results should then be deleted from the Actions tab to save space.

 The results in the [Actions tab](https://github.com/oasis-tcs/ubl/actions) eventually are deleted automatically by GitHub after 90 days, but if you have no need for a particular build result, you can delete it to save space.
+Please keep this in mind if you are using the GitHub web interface and creating results for every commit of every file.

 ## Branches, roles, and protocol for contributions